confluentinc/ccloud-sdk-go-v2/networking/v1/docs/NetworksNetworkingV1Api.md

 func main() {
-    environment := "env-00000" // string | Filter the results by exact match for environment. displayName := *openapiclient.NewMultipleSearchFilter() // MultipleSearchFilter | Filter the results by exact match for display_name.
-Pass multiple times to see results matching any of the values. (optional) cloud := *openapiclient.NewMultipleSearchFilter() // MultipleSearchFilter | Filter the results by exact match for cloud.
-Pass multiple times to see results matching any of the values. (optional) region :=  // MultipleSearchFilter | Filter the results by exact match for region.
-Pass multiple times to see results matching any of the values. (optional) cidr :=  // MultipleSearchFilter | Filter the results by exact match for cidr.
-Pass multiple times to see results matching any of the values. (optional) phase :=  // MultipleSearchFilter | Filter the results by exact match for phase.
+    environment := "env-00000" // string | Filter the results by exact match for environment. specDisplayName := *openapiclient.NewMultipleSearchFilter() // MultipleSearchFilter | Filter the results by exact match for spec.display_name.
+Pass multiple times to see results matching any of the values. (optional) specCloud := *openapiclient.NewMultipleSearchFilter() // MultipleSearchFilter | Filter the results by exact match for spec.cloud.
+Pass multiple times to see results matching any of the values. (optional) specRegion :=  // MultipleSearchFilter | Filter the results by exact match for spec.region.
+Pass multiple times to see results matching any of the values. (optional) specCidr :=  // MultipleSearchFilter | Filter the results by exact match for spec.cidr.
+Pass multiple times to see results matching any of the values. (optional) statusPhase :=  // MultipleSearchFilter | Filter the results by exact match for status.phase.
 Pass multiple times to see results matching any of the values. (optional) connectionType :=  // MultipleSearchFilter | Filter the results by exact match for connection_type.
 Pass multiple times to see results matching any of the values. (optional) pageSize := int32(56) // int32 | A pagination size for collection requests. (optional) (default to 10) pageToken := "pageToken_example" // string | An opaque pagination token for collection requests. (optional)

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)
-    resp, r, err := api_client.NetworksNetworkingV1Api.ListNetworkingV1Networks(context.Background()).Environment(environment).DisplayName(displayName).Cloud(cloud).Region(region).Cidr(cidr).Phase(phase).ConnectionType(connectionType).PageSize(pageSize).PageToken(pageToken).Execute()
+    resp, r, err := api_client.NetworksNetworkingV1Api.ListNetworkingV1Networks(context.Background()).Environment(environment).SpecDisplayName(specDisplayName).SpecCloud(specCloud).SpecRegion(specRegion).SpecCidr(specCidr).StatusPhase(statusPhase).ConnectionType(connectionType).PageSize(pageSize).PageToken(pageToken).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `NetworksNetworkingV1Api.ListNetworkingV1Networks``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)